An ideal, a common goal,

 Pierre Schmitz is an entrepreneur with his apparel company.
 He lived in Bangladesh for 3 years.
 He is involved to ensure the effective implementation of codes of conduct for companies in the textile sector.

 Marc Elvinger is a lawyer and member of the Luxembourg bar.
-He is chairman of Friendship Luxembourg, and along with Runa Khan, co-chairman of Friendship International and influential in several NGO Foundations.
+He is chairman of Friendship Luxembourg and, along with Runa Khan, co-chairman of Friendship International.

 Member of the Board